 University of Kentucky College of Agriculture

-Thrips are serious pests of onions throughout the United States.
+Thrips are serious pests of onions throughout the United States and can be troublesome to manage.
 Thrips are tiny winged pests, only about 1/20 of an inch in size.
 They feed with piercing-sucking and rasping mouthparts.
-While both the onion thrips (Thrips tabaci) and western flower thrips (Frankliniella occidentalis) can attack onions, generally, the onion thrips is more common and serious.
+While both onion thrips (Thrips tabaci) and western flower thrips (Frankliniella occidentalis) can attack onions, generally, the onion thrips is more common and serious.

 Thrips damage to onions results in both loss of yield and reduction in storage quality with bulb onions.
 Thrips are most damaging during the early bulb development stage.
 Infested plants may have leaves that are scarred (stippled appearance) and do not elongate properly resulting in twisted or crinkled leaves.
 With green onions, leaf scarring reduces marketability.

 In Kentucky, development from egg to adult is estimated to take as little as 20 days, with 6 to 8 generations per year.
 The female inserts eggs into plant tissue with the nymphs emerging 4 to 10 days later.
 The nymphs feed for 5 to 7 days before pupating in the soil.
 In less than a week the adults emerge from the soil.
 Thrips overwinter in grasses, clover and alfalfa fields and continue to feed and develop during warm periods.
 In our state, these pests are favored by a mild, dry winter followed by a hot, dry spring.
 These weather patterns may allow for higher survivorship during the winter and early spring buildup.
 Infestations are greatest in hot, dry weather.